 Grotto Falls Trail is a 2.6 mile heavily trafficked out and back trail located near Gatlinburg, Tennessee that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and horses and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and horses and is best used from April until November.
 Horses are also able to use this trail.

 An easy to moderate hike that is popular with families.
 Because of this, an early start - before 7 AM - is desirable.
 The highlight is Grotto Falls, under which the trail continues.
 Accessed via the Trillium Gap Trailhead, this is a cool, well-shaded hike with gentle elevation gains.
 The only "difficulties are numerous rocks and roots that just require you to watch your step.
 There is llama scat on the trail, but it is neither as plentiful or as noxious as some people would have you believe.

 Hiked last June.
 An awesome trail and fairly easy to moderate.
 There's lots to look at along the way.
 The falls are the highlight and on a hot day it was like being in an outdoor air conditioner when you get there.
 I'd highly recommend for families and first time visitors to the Smokey's.

 Busy trail at the time we went, but not crowded.
 Would recommend.

 Loved this hike and the scenery along the way!
 Grotto Falls is beautiful!
 A few people were at the falls when we arrived, but they didn't stay long so we got to relax and enjoy the peace & quiet which was great!
 Very refreshing!
 Worth the hike